(Note: cnapinet.dll has Newtonsoft.Json.dll dependency for json handling.)

 - Uploaded cnapinet.dll v184.108.40.206 and necessary files

-Born in Bristol PA, just north of Philadelphia.
-Joe has been programming since he was ten.
-He is entirely self-taught programmer, and he is currently working as a Network Administrator in Seattle WA.
-He is currently US Navy Active Reservist for (SPAWAR
+Born in Pennsylvania (USA), just north of Philadelphia.
+Joe has been programming since he was ten[now much older].
+He is entirely self-taught programmer, and he is currently working as a Network Administrator (and a bunch of other crap) in Seattle WA.
+He was previously U.S. Navy Active Reservist for (SPAWAR

 In '98 was honorably discharged from the USN.
 He served onboard the USS Carl Vinson (94-98